soft-eng-practicum/soft-eng-practicum.github.io/_projects/internships/sp25/NGFAdminDashboard/index.md

 - thumb-flyer-GGCMaps.png

 project_key: "ngf-admin-dashboard"
-sponsor_key: [ "ngf", "cengiz-gunay", "tirza-leader" ]
+sponsor_key: [ "ngf", "cengiz-gunay", "tirza-leader", "anca-doloc-mihu" ]
 course_key: internships
 semester_key: sp25
 cohort: ""
 ---

-Detailed information about the {{ page.title }} development process.
+Our intern added the staff section, improved many shortcomings in the existing family section, and added an administrative control section that allows adding schooling programs and send notifications to families and staff.
+We are closely working with NGF to have the product start a beta test period soon, while we continue fixing problems and adding new requested features.

 <!-- lightgallery -->
 <script src="https://code.jquery.com/jquery-2.2.4.min.js"></script>